RISC-KC/basic_rv32s/guidelines/development_log.md

 It seems I can keep most of the existing structure, but the problem is Zalrsc rather than Zaamo.
 I still don’t fully understand this “reservation.”
-I understand the actions required when setting the aq and rl bits for each instruction execution, but LR.W and SC.W…
+I understand the actions required when setting the aq and rl bits for each instruction execution, but LR.W and SC.W...

 To do tomorrow: study reservations.